 Here's everything you need to know.

-What is Android Things?
+What was Android Things?

 Android Things was meant to power all smart devices and IoT gadgets.
 Announced in 2016, it could run on products like connected speakers, smart thermostats, security cameras, routers, and so on.
-The idea is that, with Android Things, it would be easier for companies to start shipping IoT hardware, because they'd be using the same Android developer tools they already know.
+The idea is that, with Android Things, it would be easier for companies to start shipping IoT hardware, because they'd be using the same Android developer tools they already knew.

 So, what is Brillo then?

-When will Android Things be available?
+When was Android Things available?